ChimeraTK/JenkinsConfiguration/README.md

  - Docker only virtualises the system without the kernel - the PCIe dummy driver is therefore shared!
  - Most Jenkins plugins do not support their result publication executed once per branch, thus we stash the result files and execute the publication later for all branches together.

- - Important: It seems that some echo() are necessary, since otherwise the build is failing without error message.
-The impression might be wrong and the reasons are not understood.
-A potential explanation might be that sometimes empty scripts (e.g. the part downloading the artefacts when no artefacts are present) lead to failure and an echo() makes it not empty.
-The explanation is certainly not complete, as only one of the branches fails in these cases.
-This should be investigated further.